MoliBravo/HelloMicroverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to my partners from Microverse for all their support
+I would like to thank my code reviewer Aaskah Verma for for his valuable help.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>